jonhyuk0922/Tensorflow-Dev/README.md

 - (prepro) Save images separated by directory and
 - (fit) use RMSprop optimizer to control the learning rate
 - (Run) upload photos and it will be classificated.(just 2 answer , human or horse)

+<h2>Course2.
+Convolutional Neural Networks in TensorFlow </h2>

+week1.

+Week2.
+Augmentation : A technique to avoid overfitting , and we can join a <div src="https://www.kaggle.com/c/dogs-vs-cats/">kaggle competition(dogs vs cats)</div>